Encrypted secret custody

 raw value not printed by ScopeHold

 ScopeHold records security events and sanitized metadata, not credential payloads.
-That gives teams a practical review trail for both successful and denied access.
+That gives builders and teams a practical review trail for both successful and denied access.

 ScopeHold uses encrypted storage, security headers, rate limits, protected internal endpoints, and careful payload handling to reduce abuse and resource exhaustion.

-The official ScopeHold CLI is public, so teams can inspect the runtime client that provisions agents, lists inventory, resolves granted secrets, and runs scopehold exec.
+The official ScopeHold CLI is public, so builders can inspect the runtime client that provisions agents, lists inventory, retrieves granted secrets, and runs commands with scopehold run.

 security@scopehold.com